-8. REACH Regulation: Substances Subject to Authorisation [SVHC]
+5. REACH Regulation: Substances Subject to SVHC and Authorisation in Annex IVX

 These are substances subject to Authorisation (SVHC) as defined by the REACH regulation of Article 59, and they are selected from among substances containing the characteristics stipulated in the REACH regulation of Article 57.